rachelrobbinsmayhill/python-exercises/readme.md

-Python Module
+# Python Module
-This repository contains all the python module exercises for the Codeup data science program.
+This repository contains all the python module exercises for the Codeup Data Science program.